Art, Decoration, Design

 We often use these terms interchangeably, but here’s another crack at the distinction drawn between art, decoration, and design.
 On a Venn diagram, these 3 circles may overlap, but they are not congruent.

-Art provokes, decoration adorns, and design solves.
+Art provokes, decoration adds*, and design solves.

 This requires an examination of the intention and the effect.
 Any of these things could be visually pleasing or messy or referential or affiliative to a particular group.
 But none of those things are a requirement.
 But if a visual thing doesn’t provoke, adorn, or solve, it may not be very good.